rrooggiieerr/axaremote.py/README.md

 ## axaremote CLI
-You can use the Python AXA Remote library directly from the command line to open, stop or close your window using the follwoing syntax:
+You can use the Python AXA Remote library directly from the command line to open, stop or close your window using the following syntax:

 Status of the window: `python3 -m axaremote <serial port> status`\
 Open the window: `python3 -m axaremote <serial port> open`\